July 19, 2016

 The EU referendum saw a bitterly contested and often ferocious campaign with accusations of lies and scaremongering levied from both Remainers and Brexiters.
-The arguments briefly subsided following the vicious murder of Labour MP Jo Cox, just days before the vote – marking one of the darkest days ever in British politics.
+The arguments only briefly subsided following the vicious murder of Labour MP Jo Cox, just days before the vote – marking one of the darkest days ever in British politics.

 The referendum continued, and 72.2 per cent of UK citizens voted on June 23.
-The result, far from bringing calm to an already tense situation, instead caused greater turmoil with politicians, media, business leaders and the stock markets, as well as the general public, scrambling to make sense of what the vote for the UK’s exit from the EU actually meant.
+The result, far from bringing calm to an already tense situation, caused greater turmoil with politicians, media, business leaders and the stock markets, as well as the general public, scrambling to make sense of what the vote for the UK’s exit from the EU actually meant.